khongks/apic-scripts-public/README.md

 You should update the file env.vars - configure the values you needed.

-The usage can be seend in the create-all.sh.
+The usage can be seemed in the create-all.sh.

 ## References